jhlau/acceptability-prediction-in-context/README.md

 - python3.6
 - transformers==3.0.0
-- pytorch-transformers=1.2.0 (for re-producing GPT-2 results)
+- pytorch-transformers=1.2.0 (for reproducing GPT-2 results in paper)

 Note: since pytorch-transformers were upgraded to transformers, the new GPT-2 results are little different.
-Most acceptability measures are about the same, but SLOR is no longer as bad (the odd results in the original paper).
+Most acceptability measures are about the same, but SLOR has improved.
 If you want to reproduce the GPT-2 results in the paper, use the XXX script.

 The exact environment that was run on:
 ```